xrdocs/application-hosting/_tutorials/2022-07-15-app-hosting-with-xr-appmgr-and-docker-7-5-1.md

 xr-collector-health-monitor-1.3.1-eXR_7.3.1.x86_64
 ```

+#### Additional Step for XR Collector Health Monitor
-- **XR COLLECTOR HEALTH MONITOR ONLY:** If you have been following this tutorial exactly, there are two more setup steps before you can run the XR Collector Health Monitor.
+If you have been following this tutorial exactly, there are two more setup steps before you can run the XR Collector Health Monitor.
 If you are following this tutorial with your own application, feel free to skip this step.
 For those of you who are still reading, the XR Collector Health Monitor application requires gRPC to be enabled on the router and a config file to be mounted into the docker container be run properly.
 Let’s start by copying the [sample config file](https://github.com/adhorton-cisco/xr-collector-health-monitor/blob/main/config/sample.yaml) from the [GitHub repository](https://github.com/adhorton-cisco/xr-collector-health-monitor) into a new directory in the Linux environment.

 <div class="highlighter-rouge">
 <pre class="highlight">